Apply for an amendment to an issued building consent

 Online

-Step 1.Log in to Objective Build
+Step 1.Log in to our online building portal

 Step 2.Complete the application form